Skip to content

 • How do I get to Akureyri?

 Once you arrive at Keflavík International Airport (KEF) in the south a 45 minute mini bus or taxi ride will bring you to the capital of Iceland, Reykjavík.
 The domestic airport in Reykjavík is in the centre of the town and most buses from the International airport will drop you off there.
-The flight with Air Iceland Connect from Reykjavík to Akureyri takes 35 minutes and there are a number of departures throughout the day.
+The flight with Icelandair from Reykjavík to Akureyri takes 35 minutes and there are a number of departures throughout the day.
 We recommend a late afternoon departure around 17:00 or 18:00.
 We have limited staff to do airport transfers so if you arrive to Akureyri earlier in the day we will not be able to pick you up until the evening.
 You can also charter your own flight with Eagle Air Iceland or Norlandair straight from Keflavík International airport to Akureyri.

-PLEASE NOTE: You need to allow yourself a minimum of 2.5 hours from the time your international flight lands in Keflavík until the departure of the domestic Air Iceland flight in Reykjavík due to the fact that it can take some time to get through customs and collect your baggage.
+PLEASE NOTE: You need to allow yourself a minimum of 2.5 hours from the time your international flight lands in Keflavík until the departure of the domestic Icelandair flight in Reykjavík due to the fact that it can take some time to get through customs and collect your baggage.
 You need to be at the Reykjavík domestic airport at least 30 minutes prior to your departure.
 The domestic airport is very small and easy to navigate.

 • Where is the Troll Peninsula